fbpx

 The agents who are most successful are not those who stick to what they’re doing and complain about the wind, they are those who readily accept change and adjust their sails in the face of adversity.
 I know you have it in you to keep following the major trends and adjusting your business to prosper – good luck this year!

-2 thoughts on “Trends That Will Shape Real Estate in 2021 – Part 2”
+2 responses to “Trends That Will Shape Real Estate in 2021 – Part 2”

 I hear ya about this market – things are wild right now and there’s definitely a lot of buyer fatigue going on.
 Heck, there was buyer fatigue in your market before the market has become this crazy.
 A friend of mine who was renting a place across from Fenway put in 30 offers before she gave up… and this is 3 years ago!
 Are you doing anything specifically to try and get listings from your sphere?